Treatment Options

 Space Maintainers

-Pediatric dental space maintainers, also known as “spacers”, are devices used for children who have lost some baby teeth but their permanent teeth still have not grown in.
+Pediatric dental space maintainers, also known as “spacers”, are devices used for children who have lost some baby teeth but whose permanent teeth still have not grown in.
 Space maintainers hold space for the appropriate adult teeth to grow in as well as prevent the remaining adjacent baby teeth from moving into the open space.
 If your child loses their baby teeth early, our pediatric dentists in Indianapolis and West Lafayette highly recommend the use of space maintainers, especially in the back of the mouth where there is often less room for permanent teeth to develop and erupt.